Let me show you what I mean. Here's Delores' original design:

 I wish I was more fluent in French to be able to read it in its original language . . .

-And, believe me, just because there are many movies adapted from this novel, none of them comes close to capturing its essence, the intricacies of its plot, the sense of humor of the author, its . . . je ne sais quoi . . .
+And, believe me, just because there are many movies adapted from this novel, it doesn't mean that any of them comes close to capturing its essence, the intricacies of its plot, the sense of humor of the author, its . . . je ne sais quoi . . .

 Oh, my, I've digressed!
 Don't ever get me started on M. Dumas!
 I can become quite tedious!
 So, back to tablescaping.
 Linens . . .
 Check . . .